LAB FELLOWSHIP: Tackling The Barriers

 Thankfully, having monthly sessions means we can evaluate each session and adapt our work along the way.
 Real-time evaluation is also important because we can’t predict with certainty the results of the programme – since Fellowship itself is an intervention in a complex, unpredictable system.
 It’s also a process of learning about as-yet undiscovered barriers to systems change and adapting our advocacy work to address these.

 Our first step in that learning process is to find the people and ideas with the most potential to change our financial system.
-Our call for applications is open now – if you have an idea for building a better way to do finance, we want to hear from you.
+If you have an idea for building a better way to do finance, we want to hear from you.